top of page

-A FEW HIGHLIGHTS OF THE 100+ PROJECTS WE HAVE PERFORMED SINCE 1991
+A FEW HIGHLIGHTS OF OUR PROJECTS

-Lindsay Creek Coho Barrier Removal Project
+Lindsay Creek Coho Barrier Removal Project Update (2024)

 Removal of Fish Passage Barrier at Panther Creek